pbrisbin/basil/README.md

 Besides, I found this project interesting and fun to do from scratch.

-Hubot scripts and basil plugins share a simIliar structure (unintentional, I swear) so porting one to the other is much simpler than you'd expect.
+Hubot scripts and basil plugins share a similar structure (unintentional, I swear) so porting one to the other is much simpler than you'd expect.